GEM-benchmark/NL-Augmenter/filters/group_inequity/README.md

 Sentences from the neutral group: ['Nobody likes making cakes!']
 ```

-For the statistics of the potential group inequity, use the `count_intersections()` method:
+For the statistics of the potential discrimination, use the `count_intersections()` method:

 ```
 language = "en"